bencheeorg/benchee/README.md

               fn -> list |> Enum.map(map_fun) |> List.flatten end}])
 ```

-First configuration options are passed, the only option available so far is `time` which is the time in seconds for how long each individual benchmark should run.
+First configuration options are passed, the only options available so far are:

+* `time`   - the time in seconds for how long each individual benchmark should be run and measure.
+Defaults to 5.
+* `warmup` - the warmup time in seconds for which a benchmark should be run without measuring times.
+This simulates a warm/already running system.
+Defaults to 2.

 Running this scripts produces an output like: